dadarakt/prom_express/README.md

 - `event_metrics/1`

-You can choose to manually register the plugins with your application's `PromEx` module, or use the `PromExpress.metric_plugins/0` helper to automatically retrieve all matching plugin modules.
+You can choose to manually register the plugins with your application's `PromEx` module, or use the `PromExpress.metric_plugins/1` helper to automatically retrieve all matching plugin modules for a given OTP app.

 ```elixir
 @impl true